 This leads to the question of which personality taxonomy is best suited for the task of unifying truth and meaning.
 With regard to the former, the Big Five taxonomy is the closest thing we have to scientific consensus and the Myers-Briggs, in light of its considerable overlaps with the Big Five, is not far off.
 Questions of meaning and beauty are harder to answer scientifically, although popular appeal may give us some insight into what people value.
 In this respect, the Myers-Briggs is arguably still the most popular taxonomy worldwide, although the Enneagram has gained some ground in recent years.

-If you’re seeking to better understand yourself, your personality, and your path in life, be sure to explore four eBooks as well as our online course:
+If you’re seeking to better understand yourself, your personality, and your path in life, be sure to explore four books as well as our online course: